History of the Philippines (1986–present): Joseph Estrada administration (1998–2001)

 Estrada assumed office amid the Asian Financial Crisis.
 The economy did, however, recover from it.
 From a low −0.6% growth in 1998 to a moderate growth of 3.4% by 1999.
-Like his predecessor there was a similar attempt to change the 1987 constitution.
-The process is termed as CONCORD or Constitutional Correction for Development.
-Unlike the Charter changes under Ramos and Arroyo, the CONCORD proposal, according to its proponents, would only amend the 'restrictive' economic provisions of the constitution that are considered as impediments to the entry of more foreign investments in the Philippines.
+Like his predecessor there was a similar attempt to change the 1987 Constitution under a process termed as CONCORD or Constitutional Correction for Development.
+Unlike the proposed changes under Ramos and Arroyo, the CONCORD proposal, according to its proponents, would only amend the 'restrictive' economic provisions of the constitution that are considered as impediments to the entry of more foreign investments in the Philippines.
 However, Estrada was not successful in amending the constitution.

 On March 21, 2000, President Estrada declared an "all-out-war" against the Moro Islamic Liberation Front (MILF) after the worsening secessionist movement in Mindanao.
 The government later captured 46 MILF camps including the MILF's headquarters: Camp Abubakar.

 In October 2000, Ilocos Sur governor Luis "Chavit" Singson, a close friend of Estrada, accused the President of receiving collections from jueteng, an illegal numbers game.